 Tracey Varga

-Tracey discovered dance at the age of five in her first Tap class.
+Tracey discovered dance at age five in her first Tap class.
 Her performance, teaching and choreographic experience includes works in Maryland, Washington, Idaho, Illinois and New York.
-As Founder and Director of Forward Motion Dance Company, Tracey is the program coordinator for the annual benefit concert Arts Sensation, and has performed and presented at Dance-a-lorus, NC Dance Festival, Wilmington Dance Festival, UNCW’s Lumina Festival and on local stages including Thalian Hall, the Community Arts Center and Cameron Art Museum.
-Tracey teaches Modern/Jazz and Tap classes and is a licensed Physical Therapist.
+As Founder and Director of Forward Motion Dance Company, Tracey is the program coordinator for the annual benefit concert Arts Sensation! and has performed and presented at Dance-a-lorus, NC Dance Festival, Wilmington Dance Festival, UNCW’s Lumina Festival and on local stages including Thalian Hall, City Stage, the Community Arts Center and Cameron Art Museum.
+Tracey teaches Modern/Jazz and Tap classes at The Dance Element and is a licensed Physical Therapist.
 She is the recipient of the 2013 YWCA Women of Achievement Award for the Arts and the 2018 Arts in Wilmington Individual Arts Advocate Award.
 Tracey is honored to serve as a member of the Thalian Hall Board of Trustees.

 Kara Abbott